atreyeem99/ORCA-keywords/README.md

 - `PartialGCFlag -1` Let the program decide whether to use PGC
 - `MULLIKEN` turns on the Mulliken analysis
 - `ACPF_2` Gdanitz modification of it
+- `STEPSCALING` A number for scaling the steps